Why Does my WiFi Keep Disconnecting

 Don’t settle for a decent Internet connection, NetSpot ensures a consistent WiFi speed.

-11. Consider Replacing Old Equipment — Sometimes It’s Just Time
+11. Consider Replacing Old Equipment — Sometimes the Hardware Is the Problem

 1. Check how old your modem and router are.
 If they’re over 4 – 5 years old, it’s probably time to upgrade.